tradermonty/trade-strategy-chatbot/design.md

-# Universal RAG API System Design Document
+# RAG Starter Kit Design Document

-**Version 2.0 — 2025-01-04**
+**Version 2.0 — 2025-07-04**

-A flexible, production-ready Retrieval-Augmented Generation (RAG) API system that can be customized for any domain or use case.
+An educational, beginner-friendly Retrieval-Augmented Generation (RAG) starter template designed for learning and understanding RAG technology through hands-on implementation.

 ---

 ## 1. System Overview

-The Universal RAG API System is designed to provide intelligent question-answering capabilities for any knowledge domain.
-By leveraging state-of-the-art RAG technology, it combines the power of vector search with large language models to deliver accurate, contextual responses.
+The RAG Starter Kit is designed to help developers learn RAG technology by building their own AI assistant.
+By providing a complete, working example with Japanese recipe knowledge base, it serves as an educational foundation for understanding RAG concepts and implementation patterns.

 ### Core Principles

-- **Domain Agnostic**: Works with any type of content or knowledge base
+- **Educational First**: Clear, commented code with step-by-step explanations
+- **Hands-On Learning**: Learn RAG concepts by building a working system
+- **Quick Start**: From zero to working AI assistant in 10 minutes
-- **Plug-and-Play**: Easy to deploy and customize
+- **Customizable**: Easy to adapt for your own knowledge domains
-- **Production Ready**: Built for scale and reliability
-- **Secure by Default**: JWT authentication and configurable access control
-- **Extensible**: Modular architecture for easy enhancements
+- **Best Practices**: Modern Python, FastAPI, and AI development patterns
+- **Bridge to Production**: Foundation for more complex systems

+## 2. Learning Architecture

-### System Architecture
+### 2.1 System Architecture

+*Understanding how RAG systems work under the hood*

 ```text
 ┌─────────────┐      HTTPS (JSON)      ┌───────────────────────┐